cchurch/api-docs/source/includes/_api_metric.md

 end_timestamp  	| string   		| End timestamp of query, in EEN format: YYYYMMDDHHMMSS.NNN.
 Defaults to now. group_by 		| string, enum  | Hour or Day, indicating how the results should be grouped. <br><br>enum: day, hour, minute motion_interval | int      		| Motion Interval used for Motion Activity metric, in milliseconds.
-Defaults to 15000.
+Defaults to 15000. metric          | string, enum  | String delimited list used to filter which metrics gets returned.
+Setting this parameter to 'core,motion' will return data only for core and motion. <br><br>enum: core, packets, motion

 > Json Response